cimedaca/slushengine/USAGE INSTRUCTIONS.md

 > $ Motor = Slush.Motor(0)

-Finally to move the motor a simple command is passed to the motor obect that was created.
+Finally to move the motor a simple command is passed to the motor object that was created.
 This command will move the motor a specific number of steps.
-The direction of motion is based on the signage of the intager passed to the object.
+The direction of motion is based on the signage of the integer passed to the object.

 > $ Motor.move(-100000)

 Changing Motor Settings
 -----------------------

-At any point during operation when a motor is not busy the setting can be changed to alter the motors preformance.
+At any point during operation when a motor is not busy the setting can be changed to alter the motors performance.
 An example might be changing the motors microstepping level to allow faster motion.
-This is done by changing the propoerties of the particular motor object.
-Each initalized motor object can have diffrent settings from others on the same device.
+This is done by changing the properties of the particular motor object.
+Each initialized motor object can have different settings from others on the same device.

 For example if we wanted to change the motors microstep settings